trouch/CreawsomeMod/README.md

 # Installation

 ## Warning
 This mod is currently in Beta and requires manual modification of your Cura installation.
-You may need to reinstall it in case the mod break something.
+You may need to reinstall it in case the mod breaks something.
 Use integrated Utimaker cloud backup in Cura before making any change.

 ## Install Cura 4
-If you don't have Cura 4 installed yet, please proceed with it, and run it a first time.
+If you haven't Cura 4 installed yet, please proceed with it, and run it a first time.
 Running it at least once is required to go through your OS application signature check.

 ## Install CreawsomeMod
 First of all, download the [CreawsomeMod package](https://github.com/trouch/CreawsomeMod/releases/download/20190408-0.1.0/CreawsomeMod-0.1.zip) then follow instructions according to your operating system. ***DO NOT DOWNLOAD THE ZIP FILE FROM THE CLONE BUTTON.***